Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 It’s vital to your credit history to make timely payments.
 Even one 30-day late payment can stay on your credit report for years, causing a major drop in your credit score.
 And the consequences just get worse as the delinquency ages to 60 and 90 days.

-It’s easy to get swept away in all the new excitement and responsibilities that come with a new house.
-Just be sure to keep up with your other financial obligations in the meantime.
+It’s easy to get swept away by all the new excitement and responsibilities that come with a new house.
+Just be sure to keep up with your other financial obligations during that time.

 #3: Keep your debt low.